The Central Goal Of Existential Psychotherapy Is To

 6. Embracing Freedom: Empowering clients to embrace their freedom and use it to create a life that is aligned with their values and aspirations.

-It's important to note that existential therapy isn't about providing easy answers or quick fixes.
+you'll want to note that existential therapy isn't about providing easy answers or quick fixes.
 It's a challenging and often uncomfortable process that requires clients to be willing to confront difficult truths about themselves and the world.
-However, the potential rewards are significant: a deeper sense of self-understanding, greater authenticity, and a more meaningful and fulfilling life.
+Still, the potential rewards are significant: a deeper sense of self-understanding, greater authenticity, and a more meaningful and fulfilling life.

 The Therapeutic Process: How Existential Therapy Works